apearc03/PersonalWebsite/README.md

 # alexpearce.net

-www.alexpearce.net
+I built this website after university to showcase some of my experiences and projects.

-I built this website to showcase some of my experiences and projects.
+It is no longer hosted